phpearth/docs/general/single-vs-double-quotes.md

 **For Example:**
 	-Let's say you have the variable `$type`, and you what to `echo "The $types are"`.
-	 That will look for the variable $types.
+	 That will look for the variable `$types`.
 	 To get around this use echo `"The {$type}s are"` You can put the left brace before or after the dollar sign.

 	- Take a look at [string parsing](http://php.net/manual/en/language.types.string.php#language.types.string.parsing) to see how to use array variables and such.

 ###3.
 [Heredoc](http://www.php.net/manual/en/language.types.string.php#language.types.string.syntax.heredoc)###